-In August 2018, the FASB issued ASU No. 2018-13 Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
-The update removes, modifies and makes additions to the disclosure requirements on fair value measurements.
-The update is effective for fiscal years beginning after December 15, 2019, with early adoption permitted.
-Management is evaluating the impact of this update on the Company's fair value measurement disclosures.
+In December 2019, the FASB issued ASU No. 2019-12 Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
+The update contains a number of provisions intended to simplify the accounting for income taxes.
+The update is effective for fiscal years beginning after December 15, 2020, with early adoption permitted.
+Management is evaluating the impact of this update on the Company's consolidated financial statements.